 A lot of people also say that this mic benefits from a new tube.
 What I mean by that is that it can be removed from the microphone and replaced with a better one, giving you a fuller sound.
 This isn’t mandatory and is certainly a matter of taste.
 The factory tube that comes with the NTK is more than adequate for most people.

 Also, replacing the tube with a better one will negate the problem of the somewhat harsh high end that some complain about.

 Here’s a great article on the subject!!

-- May sound a bit “tinny” in the high end, around the 6 and 12 KHz range.
+- May sound a bit “tinny” in the high end, around the 6 and 12 kHz range.
 A bit harsh on the sibilant factor.
+What does sibilant mean?

-The sound quality you get is exceptional, and rivals a lot of mics in the thousand dollar and up range.
+The sound quality you get is exceptional and rivals a lot of mics in the thousand dollars and up range.
 It handles a variety of studio applications as well as record instruments with great clarity and precision.

 Do you think this mic is worth the price tag?
 Let me know!!

 If you have any further specific questions about this beast, please don’t hesitate to leave them below in the comments or contact me!
 I very much look forward to hearing from you.

 Be sure to check out my Reviews and Resources page for more helpful and informative articles!